Brave Day's are very special at St Martin's.

 If you are new to Brave Days, the idea is that the children (and staff!) do something brave during the day and push themselves to see what they are capable of.
 As a school we start with an inspiration, which might be an idea, a picture, a video clip etc, and then each class discusses possible activities that the children could choose to undertake.
 During the day the children work individually or in small groups on a task identified, chosen and planned by themselves.
 In the past this has included art work, cooking, embroidery, potion making, puppet shows, story writing or anything else the children can think of!
 It is an amazing opportunity for the children to use the school learning skills and develop their teamwork, perseverance, reflection, concentration, curiosity and resourcefulness – a real chance to be brave!

-We thought that the children may enjoy having a Brave Day while learning at home at the moment.
-If your child would like to take part, you will find everything you need to support them with this on this page.
-However, please be aware that part of Brave Day is the children working independently and having to resolve their own problems.
-Therefore as staff we often sit back on a Brave Day and let them struggle with things, before making suggestions or offering help - trust us this is very difficult, and means that you as the adults need to be brave too!
+Be aware that part of Brave Day is the children working independently and having to resolve their own problems.
+Therefore as staff we often sit back on a Brave Day and let them struggle with things, before making suggestions or offering help - trust us this is very difficult, and means that the adults need to be brave too!
 However it does really help the children to develop as learners and feel a sense of achievement with their end results.

 We have decided to use the weather as our inspiration for Brave Day!